Table of Contents

 The lotus is Egypt’s national flower and its symbolism dates back thousands of years in the region.
 Much of the artwork of the time depict blue, white and pink lotuses.

-The lotus symbolized the lifecycle – rebirth, death and regeneration.
-These associations were made because of how the flower behaved – blooming during the day, then closing up and vanishing at night only to re-emerge the following day.
+The lotus symbolized the lifecycle of rebirth, death, and regeneration.
+The Egyptians made these associations based on the flower’s behavior—blooming during the day, closing up and disappearing at night, and re-emerging the next day.

 Egyptian Hieroglyphs vs. Symbols